 Note: The tab internal guider will only be visible if you select the internal guider for guiding in preferences, auto-guiding

 Prior to use the internal guider requires a system calibration.
 During system calibration the guider will take an image, detect stars and then send guide pulses to the mount in direction East, West, North and South.
 Then it takes a second image and measures the movement of the same stars.
 By this it knows the effectiveness of the mount guide pulses and the orientation of the guider camera.
 This calibration takes a few minutes maximum.
 Once the calibration is done no more calibration is required unless you change something in your setup like binning setting, a new camera or telescope.
 The calibration is saved with the CCDCiel settings.
-It is recommended to use option 2 of the calibration which will set all parameters correctly.

 Set in tab Camera the guider exposure time to a value between 3 and 5 seconds.
 Start a simple looping with the Loop button and check if the guider camera is in focus and some stars are visible.
 Stop the loop and go to the Guider tab and click on button Calibrate.
 After a few minutes maximum the calibration should be completed.

 As soon the calibration is finished without errors you can start guiding.